vault27/vault27.github.io/forwarding.md

 - TCAM space is limited
 - Too many: Routes, ACL entries, QoS rules > TCAM exhaustion > New entries cannot be installed > Traffic may be dropped or to software forwarded
 - TCAM entries are stored in Value, Mask and Result (VMR) format
+- Value - the bits you want to matc - Example (IP prefix):`11000000 10101000 00000001 00000000` - (192.168.1.0)
+- Mask - Defines which bits matter - Mask bit meaning: 1 = compare this bit and 0 = ignore this bit (don't care) - Example for /24:- Mask: `11111111 11111111 11111111 00000000` - So last 8 bits are ignored
+- Result - What action to take if match happens - Example Result: → Forward to next-hop 10.0.0.1 → Use egress port 5 → Apply QoS queue 3 → Drop - TCAM does not just say “match - It immediately returns the associated action

+**TCAM tables**

+- Different TCAM tables on a switch contain different amount of entries
+- For example, 4094 for VLANs, 32000 for MAC addresses
+- This distribution can be controlled with SDM(Switching DataBase Manager) templates
+- `sdm prefer vlan|advanced`
+- `show sdm prefer`

+## Centralized forwarding

+- Pactet arrives to ingress line card
+- Transmitted to forwarding engine on the route processor
+- Forwarding engine forwards packet to egress line card

+## Distributed forwarding

+- Every line card has its kwn forwarding engine
+- Packet arrives to line card and processed by local engine
+- Then via switch fabric it is transmitted directly to egress line card, bypassing Route Processor

+## Statefull switchover

+- Router may have 2 router processors for redundancy
+- Statefull switchover is a redundance feature for cisco routers
+- 2 route processors with syncronised configuration
+- If main router processor fails, secondary one immediately takes control
+- In this case routing protocol adjecency flaps and clears routing table
+- Nonstop forwarding (NSF) or nonstop routing (NSR) allows router to maintain CEF entries for a short duration and continue forwarding packets until control plane recovers